-- (a) A, the owner of a saw-mill, has a right to a flow of water sufficient to wok the mill.
-He may convert the saw-mill into a corn-mill, provided that it can be worked by the same amount of water. - (b) A has a right to discharge on B's land the rain-water from the eaves of A's house.
-This does not entitle A to advance his eaves if, by so doing, he imposes a greater burden on B's land. - (c) A, as the owner of a paper-mill, acquires a right to pollue a stream by pouring in the refuse-liquour produced by making in the mill paper from rags.
-He may pollue the stream by pouring in similar liquor produced by making in the mill paper by a new process from bamboos, provided that he does not substantially increase the amount, or injuriously change the nature, of the pollution. - (d) A, a riparian owner, acquires, as against the lower riparian owners, a prescriptive right to pollute a stream by throwing saw dust not it.
-This does not entitle A to pollue the stream by discharging into it poisonous liquor. - 24.
-Right to do act to secure enjoyment.
-The dominant owner is entitled' as against the servient owner, to do all acts necessary to secure the full enjoyment of the easement, but such acts must bed one at such time and in such manner as, without detriment to the dominant owner, to cause the servient owner as little inconvenience as possible, and the dominant owner must repair, as far as practicable, the damage (if any) caused by the act to the servient heritage.
+(a) A, the owner of a saw-mill, has a right to a flow of water sufficient to work the mill.
+He may convert the saw-mill into a corn-meal:

+PROVIDED that it can be worked by the same amount of water.

+- (b) A has a right to discharge on B?s land the rain-water from the eaves of A's house.
+This does not entitle A to advance his eaves if, by so doing, he imposes a greater burden on B?s land. - (c) A, as the owner of a paper-mill, acquires a right to pollute a stream by procuring in the refuse-liquor produced by making in the mill paper from rags.
+He may pollute the stream by pouring in similar liquor produced by making in the mill paper by a new process from bamboos:

+PROVIDED that he does not substantially increase the amount, or injuriously change of the pollution.

+(d) A, a riparian owner, acquires as against the lower riparian owners, a prescriptive right to pollute a stream by throwing saw dust into it.
+This does not entitle A to pollute the stream by discharging into it poisonous liquor.

+24. Right to do acts to secure enjoyment

+The dominant owner is entitled, as against the servient owner, to do all acts necessary to secure the fully enjoyment of the easement; but such acts must be done at such time and in such manner as, without detriment to the dominant owner, to cause the servient owner as little inconvenience as possible; and the dominant owner must repair, as far as practicable, the damage (if any) caused by the act to the servient heritage.

-Accessory rights.
-Rights to do acts necessary to secure the full enjoyment of an easement are called accessory rights.
+Accessory rights: Right to do acts necessary to secure the full enjoyment of an easement are called accessory right.